vitaly-z/rx-player/doc/api/metaplaylist.md

     the client's page.
 This paves the way for contents personalized to a single customer.

+  - it manages "overlays" in its specification, which are images to display on top of the current content at certain points in time (e.g.: the content rating and/or the channel logo).

   - Digital right management is also much more flexible than with a DASH MPD.
     For example, different license servers for different contents could be integrated.
 This is still a work-in-progress.